awslabs/managed-service-for-apache-flink-blueprints/apps/studio/msk-to-studio/README.md

 export APP_NAME=<<name-of-your-app>>
 ```

-2. Follow instructions in the [`cdk-infra`](cdk-infra/README.md) folder to *deploy* the infrastructure associated with this app - such as MSK Serverless and the Kinesis Data Analytics Studio application.
+2. Follow instructions in the [`cdk-infra`](cdk-infra/README.md) folder to *deploy* the infrastructure associated with this app - such as MSK Serverless and the Managed Service for Apache Flink Studio application.

-3. Start your Kinesis Data Analytics Studio application from the AWS console.
+3. Start your Managed Service for Apache Flink Studio application from the AWS console.

 4. Run Flink SQL query in Studio notebook to read from MSK topic.